swpecht/swpecht.github.io/docs/_drafts/wordle-bot.md

 Still too slow for evaluation,

-# Switch to vector for filtering
+## Switch to vector for filtering

 * Realize that usually filter most values, so spending a lot of time doing hashset removes, what is create a separate vec and move items over as needed

 Bench:  [13.343 ms 13.407 ms 13.485 ms], -75%
 Flamegraph: vector-filter

+## Pre-size vectors

+Minimal change

+## Improved char indexing

+Store words in a char array rather than string, allows for faster indexing
+Bench: [5.8062 ms 5.9414 ms 6.1319 ms], -56%
+flamegraph: array-words

+## Exit char count checking early

+Bench: [4.4250 ms 4.4978 ms 4.5848 ms], -24%

-# Next
+## Next

 * Some way to filter based on char counts?
 * Do a bloom filter like hash function, 5*26 bit mask to represent the words, or just start with a 26 mask for which letters are contained
+* Look 2-3 steps ahead to evaluate opening guess, or just on expected score